Want to show your cat?

 Entering a Show

 The entry forms are fairly self explanatory and easy to fill out but new exhibitors may feel a tad overwhelmed at first with all the paperwork.
-If you want to become a member of the relevant Club that is holding the show, you fill out the relevant membership form and then you will pay membership entry fees on your entry form instead of non-member entry fees which may mean a considerable discount.
+If you want to become a member of the relevant Club that is holding the show, you fill out the relevant membership form and then you will pay membership entry fees on your summary form instead of non-member entry fees which may mean a considerable discount.

 Send the following documents and information to the email listed on the entry form.